alexbock/ultraviolet-light-viewer/README.md

 * Many fluorescent dyes found in highlighters are highly sensitive to pH and cannot be mixed to produce RGB screens.
 * Chlorophyll exhibits red fluorescent emission but degrades too rapidly to be useful.
 * Phosphorescent materials such as zinc sulfide can be useful when formulated to reduce their decay time.
 * The optical brightener can be extracted from paper with ethanol.
+It is not appreciably soluble in acetone.

 ## Additional Photos